 Mirror, Mirror on the Wall

-Beauty may be in the eye of the beholder, but there are certain characteristics almost everyone finds appealing.
+They say beauty is in the eye of the beholder, but there are certain characteristics almost everyone finds appealing.
 Scientists say most people judge attractiveness based at least partially on facial symmetry.
-For women, waist-to-hip ratio (think a waist that is 70% as wide as the hips) also plays a big part in attractiveness.
-And people often equate those 36-24-36 measurements with virtue: Studies of adults and children have found we attribute more positive qualities to people who look like they're headed for the runway.
-Maxims or myths of beauty?
-A meta-analytic and theoretical review.
-Langlois, J.H., Kalakanis, L., Rubenstein, A.J., et. al. Department of Psychology, University of Texas at Austin, Psychological Bulletin 2000 May;126(3):390-423..
+For women, waist-to-hip ratio (apparently, the ideal waist is 70 percent as wide as the hips) also plays a big part in attractiveness.
+And people often equate those 36-24-36 measurements with virtue: Studies of adults and children have found we attribute more positive qualities to people who look like they just stepped out of J. Crew ad.

 Other research suggests beauty is even beneficial in the workplace.
 One study found women who researchers considered more attractive than average made eight percent more money annually than average-looking women.
 Attractive men and women may even perform better in job interviews and receive more appealing job packages when they’re hired.

 Between job success and getting smiles from strangers, it’s no wonder attractive people report being happier than everyone else.
 In one study, participants judged men and women based on attractiveness.
 The men and women didn’t know how they’d rated, but when researchers asked them about their happiness levels, those who’d scored in the top 15 percent looks-wise reported being ten percent happier than those in the bottom 10 percent.
-But a pretty face may not always predict financial success or happiness.